zhiburt/tabled/README.md

 #### Height increase

-Increase a of a height of a cell of a whole table could be done by `Height::increase`.
+Increasing the height of a cell of a whole table could be done by `Height::increase`.

 ```rust
 use tabled::settings::{Height, object::Rows};